Atínale al precio

 Atínale al Precio (Get the Price Right) is a Mexican game show based on The Price Is Right that has aired in two separate runs on Televisa, both hosted by Marco Antonio Regil.
 The format is similar to the American version of the show, featuring many pricing games that have also appeared on that version.

-1997 version

-The show
+The first run was from October 1997 to December 2000 and the second run was from October 2010 to January 2011.

+Format

-This version borrowed many elements from the American version (from set, game styles and a salsa arrangement of the U.S. main theme).
-Regil was pointed out by American host Bob Barker in the VIP of the audience of a U.S. episode in 1997 and was a candidate to host the American version during the 2007 tryouts.
-This show also included a light border in its intro, a la the U.S. show, but other elements were borrowed from the British version, like in-show sponsorship and a car in the Showcase Showdown.
+Both versions of the show were very similar, including being hosted by Marco Antonio Regil (who had in 2007 been considered as host for the American version), but the 2010 run had increased price points, new music, and new scenery.
+The 1997 version borrowed elements from the American show, including the set and game styles, and a logo with a light border in its intro.
+It also used a salsa arrangement of the U.S. main theme.
+Elements borrowed from the British version included in-show sponsorship and a car in the Showcase Showdown.

+In March 2000, El Universal reported that more than MXN$130 million pesos had been up to that point.
+It was announced in August that the show would conclude in December after its 785th episode.

+The 2010 version incorporated elements from the American, British, French and Italian versions, including using an intro similar to the French show.
+The show was sponsored by the supermarket chain Chedraui, and cars were supplied by General Motors.
+Unlike in the previous incarnation, the announcer introduced host Regil before the first four contestants were called on down.

 One Bid

 The four players in Contestants' Row compete in a One Bid qualifying game to determine which contestant will play the next pricing game.
-A prize usually worth MXN$2,500 or less is shown and, beginning with the last player to be called down (or the player farthest-left during the first One Bid), each contestant gives a single bid for the item.
+A prize usually worth MXN$2,500 (1997 version) or MXN$6,000 (2010 version) or less is shown and, beginning with the last player to be called down (or the player farthest-left during the first One Bid), each contestant gives a single bid for the item.
 The order of bidding moves from left to right.
 Contestants must bid in whole pesos and may not bid the same amount as any player bid previously for that item.
 The player whose bid is closest to the actual retail price of the prize without going over wins the prize and plays the next pricing game.

-A bonus of MXN$1,000 is given for bidding the exact price of the item.
+Both versions awarded a bonus of MXN$1,000 for bidding the exact price of the item.

 If all four contestants overbid, a buzzer sounds before the price is revealed.
 The host announces the lowest bid, the bids are erased and the bidding process is repeated in the same manner with the contestants instructed to bid lower than the lowest of the original bids.

 Pricing games

-A total of 48 games were played in rotation:
+A total of 48 (1997) or 43 (2010) pricing games were played in rotation.
+Fifteen new games were introduced, replacing several from the 1997 version.